core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### ID Context ## {#ssec-common-context-id-context}

 The ID Context parameter (see {{Sections 3.1 and 3.3 of RFC8613}}) SHALL contain the Group Identifier (Gid) of the group.
 The choice of the Gid format is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle potential collisions between Gids (see {{ssec-gid-collision}}).

+### Authentication Credential Format ## {#ssec-common-context-authcred-format}

+The new parameter Authentication Credential Format specifies the format of authentication credentials used in the group.
+Further details on authentication credentials are compiled in {{sec-pub-key-format}}.

 ### Group Manager Authentication Credential ## {#ssec-common-context-gm-pub-key}